Bowfishing is becoming a hugely popular pastime that can be enjoyed by people of all ages.

 This is entirely up to you and will depend on where and how you’re bowfishing.

-You might prefer standing in one spot and having a more focused illumination in that area alone.
+Alternatively, you might be the kind of bowfisher who prefers standing in one spot and having a more focused illumination in that area alone.

-For the latter, perhaps using a headlamp or other focused light is the preferable way to go.
+If that’s the case, then perhaps using a headlamp or other focused light is the preferable way to go – like a riser-mounted flashlight that attaches to your bow.

 Either way, there’s no right or wrong answer to this – have fun with it, play around, and enjoy building your own, unique bowfish lighting rig.